CoqHott/logrel-mltt/README.md

 paper.
 It features:
 - A hierarchy of universes for proof-relevant types
-- An impredicative universe of proof-irrelevant types,
+- An single impredicative universe for proof-irrelevant types,
 - dependent products, with domain and codomain in any universe,
 - dependent pairs with proof-irrelevant domain and codomain ("existential types"),
 - proof-irrelevant identity types and type casting along equalities in the universes,